Zaha and Ayew lead Crystal Palace against Samatta’s Aston Villa | Goal.com

 Against already-relegated Claret and Blue, they would be targeting their sixth away win this season.
 To achieve that, Roy Hodgson will be relying on the African duo.

-Since scoring against Bournemouth – which saw him eclipse Tony Yeboah’s record as the highest-scoring Ghanaian in the Premier League history, the 28-year-old has gone on a run of four games without a goal as he aims his first double-figure in England.
+Since scoring against Bournemouth – which saw him eclipse Tony Yeboah’s record as the highest-scoring Ghanaian in Premier League history, the 28-year-old has gone on a run of four games without a goal as he aims to reach double-figures for the first time in England.

 For Aston Villa, Samatta is expected to lead the line for Dean Smith’s team as well as Egypt’s Mahmoud Hassan ‘Trezeguet’.